 “ASAE supports quality, affordable, accessible health care for all Americans.
 ASAE supports national uniform standards for funding benefits and employee protections.
 ASAE further believes that association health care plans possess many years of proven experience in the delivery of benefits through purchasing coalitions.
 As such, association health care plans can lead the way to the reform goals of providing the efficient delivery of quality health care to more citizens.” – ASAE Board Approved Position Statement #6

 Cadillac Tax An issue of concern to the association community is the Cadillac tax, a 40 percent non-deductible excise tax on high-cost health plans in the Affordable Care Act that was set to go into effect in 2018.
 The tax was delayed by Congress in 2015.
-In January Congress again passed a two-year delay of the tax for two years.
-Postponing the start of the Cadillac tax from 2018 to 2020 should lessen the incentive for employers to make changes now to their benefit plans and give opponents additional time to repeal the tax altogether.
+In January Congress again passed a two-year delay of the tax.
+Postponing the start of the Cadillac tax from 2018 to 2022 should lessen the incentive for employers to make changes immediately to their benefit plans and give opponents additional time to repeal the tax altogether.
 The tax is projected to raise $87 billion over the next ten years.
 President Trump has said he would sign a bill to repeal the tax, but legislation on this issue hasn’t progressed recently.

 “ASAE opposes expanding the definition of candidate-related political activity by tax-exempt organizations to include candidate forums and issue-related communications sent out close to elections.
 Recent efforts to restrict political activity by 501(c)(4) social welfare groups would regulate far more speech and advocacy than is warranted and could create a chilling effect on the role nonprofit organizations play in fostering civic engagement and democracy.
 ASAE also opposes any extension of new restrictions on 501(c)(4) political activity to trade associations and professional societies.” – ASAE Board Approved Position Statement #1

-ASAE is helping to lead a coalition to address the FEC’s prior approval requirement for trade associations.
-The Prior Approval Reform Coalition is working to achieve legislation to amend the Federal Election Campaign Act to eliminate the requirement that trade associations have prior approval from member companies before soliciting their eligible employees.
+Prior Approval ASAE is helping to lead a coalition to address the Federal Election Commission’s prior-approval requirement for trade associations.
+The Prior Approval Reform Coalition (PARC) is working to achieve legislation to amend the Federal Election Campaign Act to eliminate the requirement that trade associations have prior approval from member companies before soliciting their eligible employees.
 The coalition believes the requirement is inequitable and restricts First Amendment rights.
 In addition, ensuring compliance with the regulation is costly and burdensome.
-The coalition is working to secure a diverse group of Congressional sponsors for this legislation.

 “As the association community depends on a viable travel and tourism industry and vice versa, ASAE supports advancing domestic and international travel initiatives that balance the need for homeland security with the business needs of associations.
 ASAE also acknowledges the particular needs of the meetings industry and understands the importance of sustaining fundamental relationships when negotiating, developing and executing events. – ASAE Board Approved Position Statement #10